tyler-cromwell/Mantle/README.md

 # Ritchie

 ## What is Ritchie?
-Ritchie is a hobbyist Operating System Kernel I am working on to learn more about different CPU architectures (currently x86/amd64), Operating System concepts, and to get more C/Assembly programming practice.<br/>
+Ritchie is a hobbyist Operating System Kernel I am working on to learn more about different CPU architectures (currently x86/amd64), Operating System concepts, and to get more C/Assembly programming practice.
+I also hope that this project will serve as a good learning reference for others interested in OS development.<br/>
 <br/>
 This project is named in honor of the late, great [Dennis Ritchie][dmr].